JoelGauci/pcf-apigee/README.md

     - Subscribe to the **eurodol** API Product
     - Test your API Product
     - Verify the Quota Enforcement is enforced
-8. Step 8 - Use the API Product and Application on your PCF demo account - !!!!!
+8. Step 8 - Wire PCF and Apigee
 9. Step 9 - Analytics and API Monitoring in Apigee Edge
     - 9.1 Connect your Apigee organization
     - Switch to the Analytics Tab